 Simon Hrycyszyn (Richardson) runs the oldest motorcycle dealership in Tasmania and possibly the oldest Harley-Davidson Dealership in Australia that hasn’t changed hands, starting in 1978.
-1995 saw the building of the premises as they are today with the majority of the building materials being recycled.
+The year 1995 saw the building of the premises as they are today with the majority of the building materials being recycled.

 Beginning simply beneath his father’s house in West Launceston, Tasmania, in 1973 as a motorcycle repair business, Simon then expanded to his current location in a single shed in 1975.
 This 3/4 of an acre of land, with an old condemned house, he purchased for $4000.
-He renovated the house lived in it for 10 years.
+He renovated the house and then lived in it for 10 years.

-The museum is set out in decades with history-boards to follow the life of the Harley-Davidson® family and business and contains a 1900s A6 Flannery-Harley-Gallion Co. pushbike, one of only a few examples left in the world as well as a 1940 Ex-Army Indian Scout and replica garage set out.
+The museum is set out in decades with history-boards to follow the life of the Harley-Davidson® family and business and contains a 1900s A6 Flannery-Harley-Gallion Co. pushbike, one of only a few examples left in the world, as well as a 1940 Ex-Army Indian Scout and replica garage set out.
 In the growing museum you will find some rare treasures from the glory days including an early 1900’s pedal bike with a plate that reads ‘A.G.
 FLANNERY-HARLEY-GALLION – an extremely rare piece, a 1940 Indian Scout Ex-Army, two J model Harley-Davidson® Motorcycles and more.

 Admission is a gold coin donation, with all proceeds going to the Tasmanian Devil Fund.

 Also on the same site is the House of Motorcycles which sells Yamaha, Can-Am, Sea-Doo, Ducati, Triumph, Royal Enfield, GASGAS, and Benelli, plus an amazing range of Parts Accessories and Merchandise.
 We also have the largest range of pre-loved Motorcycle parts in Tasmania.